saezlab/CARNIVAL/README.md

 ### Enrichment analyses

-CARNIVAL offers a pipeline to run a quick enrichment (over-representatino) analysis using the curated gene set from MSigDB (C2) branch as presented in the article.
+CARNIVAL offers a pipeline to run a quick enrichment (over-representation) analysis using the curated gene set from MSigDB (C2) branch as presented in the article  (the GMT file from the other branches can also be used).
 The results from the CARNIVAL example 3 can be performed using the following code:

 ```R
 library(CARNIVAL) # load CARNIVAL library